 CBHD invites undergraduate and graduate students in any field to submit papers that address questions associated with our conference theme—The Future of Health: Faith, Ethics, and our MedTech World—or that engage more broadly with other foundational and emerging bioethical issues raised at the intersections of medicine, science, technology, and our common humanity.
 For more information, see the Submission Guidelines below.

 June 27–29, 2024

 Trinity International University, Deerfield, IL, USA

-Looking to submit a Proposal?
-Visit the Call for Proposals Page.
+Looking to submit a paper proposal?
+Visit the Call for Proposals page.

 All serious papers relevant to the study of Christian bioethics are welcome, particularly those in the following subject areas: